Our goals and members

-Dr. Carignan is a Postdoctoral Fellow in Environmental Health at the Harvard T.H.
-Chan School of Public Health.
+Dr. Carignan is an Assistant Professor at Michigan State University.
 She is an environmental epidemiologist and exposure scientist whose research focuses on emerging contaminants, particularly flame retardants and other endocrine disrupting chemicals, among vulnerable populations and effects on human fertility and reproduction.
 As a former competitive gymnast, she understands the unique equipment needs and exposure scenarios for gymnasts and is currently facilitating a research project aimed at reducing gymnast exposure to flame retardants by identifying preferred solutions for foam pits.
 Dr. Carignan is currently leading an intervention study aimed at flame retardant exposure in gymnastics training facilities along with the team members below.

 Heather Stapleton, MS, PhD